ASPP/pelita/template/README.md

 There are several strategies to test your bot implementations.

 ### Manual testing
-The `pelita` command has several features to help you with testing.
+You can pass several options to the `pelita` command to help you with testing.

 - **`--seed SEED`** you can pass the `--seed` option to the `pelita` command to repeat a game using the same random seed.
 The random seed for a game is printed on standard output:
     ```bash
     $ pelita demo03_smartrandom.py demo02_random.py
     Replay this game with --seed 7487886765553999309
     Using layout 'layout_normal_without_dead_ends_033'
-    Blue team 'demo03_smartrandom.py' -> 'SmartRandomBots'
+    ᗧ blue team 'demo03_smartrandom.py' -> 'SmartRandomBots'
-    Red team 'demo02_random.py' -> 'RandomBots'
+    ᗧ red team 'demo02_random.py' -> 'RandomBots'
     ...
     ```
     You can replay this exact game: